moby/mobywebsite/docs/ian.md

 <div class="content-item--fixed">
 <div class="card">
 	<img src="/images/ian.jpg">
-	<p class="card-text">Moby was the project [Ian Murdock](https://en.wikipedia.org/wiki/Ian_Murdock) joined Docker to implement.
+	<p class="card-text">Moby was the project <a href="https://en.wikipedia.org/wiki/Ian_Murdock">Ian Murdock</a> joined Docker to implement.
 Many of us have worked with him during the early phases of the project.
 We're sad he's not here with us today to launch it!</p>
 	<img src="/images/ian-and-moby-team.jpg">
 </div>
 </div>